Lightning-AI/lit-llama/howto/download_weights.md

 ### OpenLLaMA

-OpenLM Research has released **Apache 2.0 licensed** weights obtained by training LLaMA on the RedPajama dataset.
+OpenLM Research has released **Apache 2.0 licensed** weights obtained by training LLaMA on the 1.2 trillion token open-source [RedPajama](https://github.com/togethercomputer/RedPajama-Data) dataset.

 Weights were released in preview on intermediate number of tokens (200B, 300B at the time of writing).
 In order to get them do: